Unramifiedness of Galois representations arising from Hilbert modular surfaces: Splitting models of Hilbert modular schemes

 \section{Splitting models of Hilbert modular schemes}

-We present here some preliminaries on splitting models of Hilbert modular schemes, as constructed by G. Pappas and M. Rapoport in \cite{pappas-rapoport}; we follow \cite{reduzzi-xiao}.
+We present here some preliminaries on splitting models of Hilbert modular schemes, as constructed by Pappas and Rapoport in \cite{pappas-rapoport}; we follow \cite{reduzzi-xiao}.
 We also recall the stratification induced by suitable generalized partial Hasse invariants on the special fiber of such models (cf. \cite{reduzzi-xiao}).
+Along the way, we make a small generalization following \cite[\S 2.3]{tian-xiao2} to allow more general tame level structure, which is required for later application to Taylor--Wiles--Kisin and Calegari--Geraghty patching argument.